Seby Zavala Player Props: White Sox vs. Twins

-The Chicago White Sox, including Seby Zavala (.222 slugging percentage in past 10 games, including zero home run), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+Seby Zavala is available when the Chicago White Sox take on Sonny Gray and the Minnesota Twins at Target Field Saturday at 7:15 PM ET.

+In his most recent action (on July 18 against the Mets) he went 0-for-4.

 Seby Zavala Game Info & Props vs. the Twins